Azerbaijani football league system: Domestic cups

 All Azerbaijan Premier League and Azerbaijan First Division clubs directly enter the Azerbaijan Cup.

 European cups

-From season 2008-09, the top side in the Azerbaijan Premier League qualify for the second qualifying stage of Champions League, while the second and third placed teams qualifying for the first qualifying stage of UEFA Europa League.
+From season 2008-09, the top side in the Azerbaijan Premier League qualifies for the second qualifying stage of the Champions League, while the second and third-placed teams qualify for the first qualifying stage of UEFA Europa League.
 The winners of the Azerbaijan Cup also qualify for the Europa League's second qualifying stage.

 While Azeri clubs initially entered the UEFA Women's Champions League from 2003, the removal of the senior league has meant that no Azeri team has competed since 2007.